DimEvil/bio_mobilization_workshop/index.md

 ## Audience

-The hands-on workshop is open for researchers, data curaters, data managers who have an interest in the publication of data on [GBIF](www.gbif.org)
+The hands-on workshop is open for researchers, data curaters, data managers who have an interest in the publication of data on <a href="https://gbif.org/">Global Biodiversity Information Facility (GBIF)</a>
 The GBIF community workshop is on invitation only.
 However the material available on this website could be of interest for anyone who is developping a GBIF Node and community.

 The workshop is organized in the CESP project CROMET, a GBIF funded project on capacity building.